-The number of people who travel with their dogs is growing, and so too are the options for pets on the road.
+More and more people are choosing to travel with their dogs and the options for pets on the road are increasing as a result.
 From “ruffing it” at campgrounds to enjoying fabulous four-star hotels, the time has never been better to pack up your pet and go.

-Traveling with dogs offers some challenges, but nearly all are surmountable with common sense and creativity.
-Here’s what you need to know when you’re on the road.
+Traveling with dogs can present some challenges, but nearly all are surmountable with a little common sense and creativity.
+Here’s what you need to know when you’re on the road with your best friend:

-While most dogs come to enjoy riding in the car, many need help getting to that stage.
-Just like some people, some pets get motion sickness, while in others the problem is anxiety.
+While most dogs learn to enjoy riding in the car, most dogs also need help getting used to car trips.
+Just like some humans, some pets get motion sickness.
+For others, the problem is anxiety.
 Some dogs vomit when experiencing motion sickness.
-Other pets may drool excessively, with copious amounts of saliva drenching the upholstery, or pant uncontrollably.
+Others may drool excessively, producing copious amounts of saliva and drenching your car’s upholstery, or they may pant uncontrollably.
 Some pets may do all of these.

 Talk to your veterinarian about medications that can help address issues like anxiety and vomiting.
-For some pets – the anxious ones — the medication may only be needed while your pet learns to become more comfortable in the car.
-For those pets with queasy tummies, anti-anxiety and anti-vomiting medication may always be needed when traveling.
-Your veterinarian can also advise you if medication is not the best option for your dog.
+For anxious pets, the medication may only be needed while learning to become more comfortable in the car.
+For those pets with queasy tummies, anti-anxiety, and anti-vomiting medication may always be needed when traveling.
+Your veterinarian can also help determine if medication is not the best option for your dog.

 Step 2: Get Your Dog Acclimatized

-Teach your dog to enjoy riding by using treats to reward tiny steps such as walking up to the car (treat), getting in (treat), getting into a harness or crate (treat) and then treats for progressively longer rides.
-Make sure during the learning period that the destination is somewhere she wants to go: A park, a pet-store or business where treats are handed out, or another place where your dog feels comfortable and happy, such as a friend’s house.
+Teach your dog to enjoy riding in a car by using treats to reward tiny steps such as walking up to the car (treat), getting in (treat), getting into a harness or crate (treat), and then treats for progressively longer rides.
+Make sure during the learning period that the destination is somewhere your dog wants to go: A park, a pet store or business where treats are handed out, or another place where your dog feels comfortable and happy, such as a friend’s house.

 If your dog doesn’t seem to be getting more comfortable in the car, talk to your veterinarian about a referral to a veterinary behaviorist who can help.